Antananarivo: Cityscape

 Since pre-colonial times the lower classes, including those descended from the slave class (andevo) and rural migrants, have occupied the flood-prone lower districts bordering the Betsimitatatra rice fields to the west of the city.
 This area is connected to Analakely by a tunnel constructed by the French in the early 20th century.
 The tunnel opens toward Lake Anosy and the national Supreme Court buildings and provides access to the residential neighborhood of Mahamasina and its stadium.
 The bordering neighborhood of Anosy was developed in the 1950s to house most of the national ministries and the Senate.
 Anosy, the planned residential district of Soixante-Sept Hectares (often abbreviated to "67") and the neighborhood of Isotry are among the city's most densely populated, crime-ridden and impoverished neighborhoods.
 Approximately 40 percent of inhabitants with electricity in their homes in the ville basse obtain it illegally by splicing into city power lines.
 In these areas, houses are more vulnerable to fires, flooding, and landslides, which are often triggered by the annual cyclone season.

+Irish author Dervla Murphy described the cityscape on a 1983 visit, as she went in search of the Zoma market, where the "arms of Tana's Y-mountain diverge":

+Malagasy exiles call their capital 'Vohitsara' (City of Beauty) and truly Tana is a wondrous place.
+It has grown on the sides of a Y-shaped rock-mountain as vegetation grows on an embankment, the houses finding spaces where they could – balancing on ledges, clinging to precipices, tucked between boulders and trees, peering down onto each other's red-roofed tiles.
+Around the base of this granite rock lie flat paddy-fields, now slightly encroached on by a new district, Ampefiloha, where the alien Hilton towers over jerry-built government ministries that have aped its incongruous functionalism.
+Happily Ampefiloha is a small district and unlikely to expand in the near future.